 Although it is one of the easiest dishes to prepare in the city of Cusco, the quality of the corn is decisive for its flavor:

-The best corn can be found in the Sacred Valley of the Incas located in Urubamba, which has an important historical value.
+The place where the best corn grows is located in the Sacred Valley of the Incas, which has a great nutritional and historical value.
 This typical dish is one of the most important in Peruvian cuisine and is served as an entrance.
 The flavor is a mixture between sweet (corn) and salty (cheese).

 If sudden hunger strikes, do not hesitate to try this traditional snack.

 El Cuchón al Horno Cusqueño, unlike chicharrón, is smaller.
-In Cusco, it is one of the traditional dishes and is offered in all restaurants in the city.
+In the imperial city of Cusco the dish is known to be served in some traditional restaurants in the city.

 The preparation consists of seasoning the whole piglet both inside and out with salt, pepper, cumin, ground garlic, mustard, oregano, chicha de jora, fresh yellow pepper, ground chili mirasol and ground panca chili.